zumasys/docs/site/jbase/administration/installation-guides/unattended-install/linux/README.md

 ## What is needed

+Ideally, before starting out, you would have a non-root user created with "sudoer" privileges and perhaps a "jbase" group also created, of which this same user is a member.

 On Linux, with a jBASE installer and a jbase_config.json file containing our proposed jBASE configuration, we can start an unattended install:

 ```bash